AlanLeverenz/Final-Project/README.md

 * An API connection to RapidAPI news sources returns basic article metadata, such as title, source, author, description, url, image url, and date published.
 * The articles are run through the IBM Watson NLU (Natural Language Understanding) sentiment analyzer, which accesses the article url, analyzes the content, and adds a sentiment score to the response.
 * The articles with the highest and lowest score, and an article midway between the other two are presented to the user.
+Scores may range from -1 to +1.
 * Click on the Save button to save the article so it can be viewed at a later date.
 Articles are saved in a Article collection which is accessed by clicking on **Saved** in the Navbar.

 ![](client/src/assets/images/search_page.png)